 7. Downtown Abbey

-Downtown Abbey is a historical period drama set during 1912-1926 in the fictional Yorkshire county estate of the same name, and depicts the life of an aristocratic family and their servants.
+Downtown Abbey is a historical period drama set during 1912-1926 in the fictional Yorkshire country estate of the same name and depicts the life of an aristocratic family and their servants.
 Apart from being top at its game in terms of English use and pronunciation, this show is hugely informative and inculcates various historical events into its narrative, such as the sinking of the Titanic, the First World War, the Irish War of Independence and the Jallianwala Bagh massacre, to name a few.